Outcome · June 2, 2026 · Indianapolis 46220

 Illustrative site map.
 Property footprints and trail alignment are approximate; the T-intersection of North Parker Avenue at 56th Street and the adjacency of the Nickel Plate Trail corridor are accurate based on Marion County parcel records and the completed DPW trail alignment.

-Nine reasons this variance fails the neighborhood.
+Nine reasons the variance was wrong for the neighborhood.

 The data